Jorezz/GRB_blind_search/README.md

-# GRB data processing
+# pygrb
-I present package and notebooks with examples for GRB processing.
-Some of this data uses local files on my machine that originate from INTEGRAL data server in RSI RAS.
-Neverheless, this data is free to use via web script (https://www.isdc.unige.ch/~savchenk/spiacs-online/).
+A package that provides interfaces for GRB (Gamma-ray bursts) light curves from different observatories, furie transforms, time changes and various procedures for light curve processing.

+Here you can find notebooks with drafts or finished pieces of code, that was used in my publications.

 For any questions you can contact me by email: georgiy99@bk.ru